cubismia/cubismSecurity/README.md

-# cubismSecurity
+# Cubism Security
-Cubism Security is anti-tamper software built into Roblox Game as part of countering exploiting on Roblox.
+Cubism Security is Anti-Tamper software built into Roblox Game as part of countering exploiting on Roblox.

+-- MIT License | Copyright (c) 2023 Cubism Softworks LLC